blakkan/blakkan.github.io/_posts/2015-01-02-Death-Valley.md

 A closer view of mistletoe.
 Notice the white berries; these are spread from tree to tree by birds.
 ![Closeup of mistletoe](/images/Mistletoe2.png)

 Then into Death Valley proper.
-A spectacular view can be had from the "Dante's View" lookout.
-It's a steep drive, but your reward is a vista of the whole valley.
+A spectacular view can be had from the *Dante's View* lookout.
+It's a steep drive, but your reward is a vista of the entire valley.
 ![View of Death Valley](/images/DeathValley.png)

 Stephanie taking some shots from Dante's View